 The 96-piece Tombow Dual Brush Pen set allows enthusiasts, calligraphers, and serious artists to write and draw intricate designs, details, or embellishments.
 Doodling, journaling, coloring, fine art illustrations, and whatnot– these not-so-pocket-friendly versatile brush pens let you be super creative.

 Dual brush pens are all the rage among crafters, fine artists, and folks interested in bullet journaling.
-They add flair to paintings and illustrations, depending on how much pressure you apply on them.
+They add flair to paintings and illustrations, depending on how much pressure you apply to them.

 Of all the inking pens, the Tombow Dual Brush Pens caught our attention.
 Their vibrant water-based ink allows users to blend two or more inks to create an array of shades.